vatesfr/xen-orchestra/docs/docs/backup_reports.md

 **Prerequisites:**

-- 2-Factor Authentication enabled on your Google account
+- Enable 2-Factor Authentication on your Google account.

 **Steps:**